-When interpreting league tables it is also important to recognise that the way in which they are constructed can vary from agency to agency and newspaper to newspaper.
+When interpreting league tables, it is also important to recognise that the way in which they are constructed can vary from agency to agency and newspaper to newspaper.
 For example, newspapers are at liberty to choose the criteria upon which they base their performance tables, and close reading of the small print is necessary to ascertain who is doing what.
-One newspaper may rank schools according to the percentage of pupils who gain three A levels or equivalent at AAB grade; others may use the average number of A-level points gained per candidate, or A-level points per subject.
-Some newspapers may attribute a financial value to each A grade using the school fees charged to cost the grade.
+One media outlet may rank schools according to the percentage of pupils who gain three A levels or equivalent at AAB grade; others may use the average number of A-level points gained per candidate, or A-level points per subject.
+Some publishers may attribute a financial value to each A grade using the school fees charged to cost the grade.
 Others will try to use some sort of value-added measure, which is widely acknowledged to be fairer.

 The Government league tables for GCSE results have moved towards a value-added system (referred to as Progress 8).
 There are two points for consideration when interpreting the Government league tables – the value-added measure that is being applied and the fact that IGCSEs are not included.
 Independent school pupils often do not take the tests that enable a value-added score to be given.
 As IGCSEs do not qualify for inclusion in these tables, it will be perfectly possible to see very good schools, which were once at the top of a league table, at the bottom.
 This is a great shame as these qualifications are equally rigorous and challenging, although there has been some recent contention about this, they are well recognised by universities and prepare pupils well for the next stage of their studies.

 Does all this mean that league tables have no value?
 No, but their value is limited.
 They must be read with caution and, to have any meaning, their omissions and variances must be well understood.
 It is also worth noting that a number of very well-known schools have opted out of league tables.
-At Downe House we took this step when we embarked on offering a mixed economy of Pre-U and A-level qualifications and found that the Pre-U was not recognised by many newspapers in their tables.
+At Downe House we took this step when we embarked on offering a mixed economy of Pre-U and A-level qualifications and found that the Pre-U was not recognised by many media organisations in their tables.
 When looking at examination results, you need to look at five years’ worth of data, rather than just one, and consider a school’s admissions policy and how selective it is.
 Highly able students should do well.

 Accepting that league tables have some value, I would still argue that what is far more interesting and relevant for your daughters and sons, especially when they are away from home, is whether a school provides an exciting learning environment, has high aspirations, has high levels of university entry success and supports the development of happy, well-rounded individuals.
 Do look at the information provided by the school on examination results on the school’s website.

 Alongside that, consider the information about where the pupils go next and what sort of courses they embark on at which universities.
 Consider the information on the lecture programmes, the academic enrichment available and the clubs and societies offered.
 These are all helpful indicators of the state of the academic health and vibrancy of a school.
 Inspection reports also provide useful information on the quality of teaching and learning.
 Above all, take into account the unquantifiable – the character and values of the school and its pupils.
-These will have the strongest influence on your child’s development and they have no numerical value.
+These will have the strongest influence on your child’s development and they reach far beyond a numerical value.